Are you prepared for natural disasters?

 - Written descriptions of your disability and support needs, in case you are unable to describe the situation in an emergency.
 Download the Functional Abilities form.

-- Medical insurance cards, Medicare/Medicaid cards, physician contact information, list of your allergies, and a health history.
+- Medical insurance cards, Medicare/Medicaid cards, physician contact information, a list of your allergies, and a health history.

 - Consider putting important information onto a portable thumb drive/flash drive for easy transport in an evacuation.